eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/README.md

 By the end of the course you'll not only have a good understanding of (some of) `aws` features, you'll also have a working application deployed live on the internet.

+## Performance Task

+After completing the course and absorbing all of this knowledge, the best way to solidify it is by using it!

+You can find a challenge written up for you to test your new AWS knowledge in the [Performance Task](./Performance-Task/index.md) folder.
+We've given you a scenario for you to implement a feature through AWS services.

+You'll notice that there is a [community solutions](./Performance-Task/community-solutions) folder within the Performance Tasks section.
+We encourage you to submit a PR and add your solution!

 ### Emoji Legend

 | emoji| explanation              |